syncfusion-content/wpf-docs/wpf/Classic/GridData/Overview.md

 You can find the following features of EssentialGrid for WPF:

-* Easy APIs to add, delete, or move rows andcolumns – You can easily add, delete, or move rows and columns throughout the Grid control using its well-defined APIs.
+* Easy APIs to add, delete, or move rows and columns – You can easily add, delete, or move rows and columns throughout the Grid control using its well-defined APIs.
 * Clipboard Support – Essential Grid provides excellent clipboard support that allows you to copy and paste grid cell content to text or any format.
 * Frozen Rows and Columns – Essential Grid allows you to freeze grid columns to the left or right or freeze rows to the top or bottom of the grid.
 * Resize Rows and Columns – Essential Grid provides options for resizing rows and columns.